 Players: 1-4 | Ages: 12+

-Check out our Top 10 Horror Games!
+Check out our Top 10 Dungeon Crawlers!

-4. Harry Potter: Hogwarts Battle
+5. Harry Potter: Hogwarts Battle

 Players: 2-4 | Ages: 11+

 Harry Potter: Hogwarts Battle is one of the best family board games out there and it’s one of the better light deck building games that you can get.
-In this game, you go through all of the Harry Potter books, adding popular characters and spells to your decks along the way while facing off against each book’s villains.
+In this game, you go through all of the Harry Potter books, adding popular characters and spells to your decks while facing off against each book’s villains.
 The designers did a great job of creating a thematic experience in a light board game.

 Read our Harry Potter: Hogwarts Battle review